cosmoabc: Likelihood-free inference via Population Monte Carlo Approximate Bayesian Computation: Acknowledgements

 \section{Acknowledgements}

 We are happy to thank Alberto Krone-Martins, Christian Robert, Jonnathan Elliot, Joseph Hilbe and Madhura Killedar for insightful discussions and suggestions.
 This work is a product of the first COIN Summer Residence Program (August/2014, Lisbon).
 EEOI, RSS, AMMT and VCB thank the SIM Laboratory of the \emph{Universidade de Lisboa} for hospitality during the development of this work.
 The IAA Cosmostatistics Initiative (COIN)\footnote{\url{https://asaip.psu.edu/organizations/iaa/iaa-working-group-of-cosmostatistics}} is a non-profit organization whose aim is to nourish the synergy between astrophysics, cosmology, statistics and machine learning communities.
 This work was partially supported by the ESA VA4D project (AO 1-6740/11/F/MOS).
 EEOI is partially supported by the Brazilian agency CAPES (grant number 9229-13-2).
 SDPV is supported by CAPES (grant number 2649-13-6).
 MPL acknowledges the Brazilian agency CNPq (PCI/MCTI/INPE program and grant number 202131/ 2014-9) for financial support.
-VCB was supported by CNPq-Brazil, with a fellowship within the program Science without Borders, and S\~ao Paulo Research Foundation (FAPESP)/CAPES agreement, under grant number 2014/21098-1.
+VCB was supported by CNPq-Brazil, with a fellowship within the program Science without Borders, FAPESP (grant number 2014/21098-1) and CAPES.
+AMMT was supported by the FCT/IDPASC grant number SFRH/ BD/ 51647/2011.

 Work on this paper has substantially benefited from using the collaborative website AWOB\footnote{\url{http://awob.mpg.de}} developed and maintained by the Max-Planck Institute for Astrophysics and the Max-Planck Digital Library.
 This work was written on the collaborative \texttt{Overleaf} platform\footnote{\url{www.overleaf.com}}, and made use of the GitHub\footnote{\url{www.github.com}} repository web-based hosting service and \texttt{git} version control software.